JeremyCCHsu/Python-Wrapper-for-World-Vocoder/README.md

    Unzip it, and `python setup.py install` it.<br/>
    (I tried `pip install Cython` but the upgrade didn't seem correct)<br/>
    (Again, add `--user` if you don't have root access.)
-2. The following code might be needed in some configurations:
+2. Upon executing `demo/demo.py`, the following code might be needed in some environments (e.g. when you're working on a remote Linux server):<br/>

  ```python
  import matplotlib